Datatab

 Calculate Log Rank Test with DATAtab

-Here we have a column with the time, then a column that tells us whether the event occurred or not.
+Here we have a column with the time, then a column telling us whether the event occurred or not.
 Here 1 stands for "occurred" and 0 for "censored".
-Then we have the variable Material with the two materials A and B.
+Then we have the variable "Material" with the two materials A and B.

-If now another factor is selected, e.g. the material, the log-rank test is calculated in this case.
+If now another factor is selected, e.g. the "Material", the log-rank test will be calculated.
 You can read the null and the alternative hypothesis and get the results of the Log Rank Test listed.

 Log Rank Test online calculator